Blue and white pottery: Tang and Song blue-and-white

-The first Chinese blue and white wares were produced as early as the seventh century in Henan province, China during the Tang dynasty, although only shards have been discovered.
+The use of cobalt as an underglaze color was introduced to China from Iraq, where Abbasid potters had been using it on white glazed earthenware since the 9th century.
+In China, it was first applied to earthenware during the Tang dynasty (618–907 CE) and subsequently to porcelain.
+Shards of blue-and-white porcelain from the late Tang dynasty have been discovered at the Huangye and Baihe kiln sites in Gongyi, Henan Province.
 Tang period blue-and-white is more rare than Song blue-and-white and was unknown before 1985.
 The Tang pieces are not porcelain however, but rather earthenwares with greenish white slip, using cobalt blue pigments.
 The only three pieces of complete "Tang blue and white" in the world were recovered from Indonesian Belitung shipwreck in 1998 and later sold to Singapore.
 It appears that the technique was forgotten for some centuries.

 Textual and archaeological evidence suggests that blue-and-white wares may have been produced during the Song dynasty, although the identification of Song dynasty blue-and-white pieces remains the subject of disagreement among experts.

 14th-century development

-In the early 20th century, the development of the classic blue and white Jingdezhen ware porcelain was dated to the early Ming period, but consensus now agrees that these wares began to be made around 1300-1320, and were fully developed by the mid-century, as shown by the David Vases dated 1351, which are cornerstones for this chronology.
+In the early 20th century, the development of the classic blue and white Jingdezhen ware porcelain was dated to the early Ming period, but consensus now agrees that these wares began to be made around 1300–1320, and were fully developed by the mid-century, as shown by the David Vases dated 1351, which are cornerstones for this chronology.
 There are still those arguing that early pieces are mis-dated, and in fact go back to the Southern Song, but most scholars continue to reject this view.

 In the early 14th century, mass-production of fine, translucent, blue and white porcelain started at Jingdezhen, sometimes called the porcelain capital of China.
 This development was due to the combination of Chinese techniques and Islamic trade.
-The new ware was made possible by the export of cobalt from Persia (called Huihui qing, 回回青, "Islamic blue" or “Muslim blue”), combined with the translucent white quality of Chinese porcelain, derived from kaolin.
+The new ware was made possible by the export of cobalt from Persia (called Huihui qing, 回回青, "Islamic blue" or "Muslim blue"), combined with the translucent white quality of Chinese porcelain, derived from kaolin.
 Cobalt was so prized that manufacturers in Jingdezhen considered cobalt a precious commodity with about twice the value of gold.
 Motifs also draw inspiration from Islamic decorations.
 A large portion of these blue-and-white wares were then shipped to Southwest-Asian markets through the Muslim traders based in Guangzhou.

 Chinese blue and white porcelain was once-fired: after the porcelain body was dried, decorated with refined cobalt-blue pigment mixed with water and applied using a brush, it was coated with a clear glaze and fired at high temperature.
 From the 16th century, local sources of cobalt blue started to be developed, although Persian cobalt remained the most expensive.
 Production of blue and white wares has continued at Jingdezhen to this day.
 Blue and white porcelain made at Jingdezhen probably reached the height of its technical excellence during the reign of the Kangxi Emperor of the Qing dynasty (r.
 1661–1722).